 A number of Forex brokers offer cryptocurrency pairs.
 These are usually pairs that contain one major currency and a cryptocurrency.
 An example would be the Bitcoin to US Dollar or BTCUSD.

-There are very few brokers that offer a wide range of cryptocurrency pairs, and some brokers offer a limited offering on currencies only so they can get their foot into the game.
+There are more and more brokers that offer a wide range of cryptocurrency pairs, and some brokers offer a limited offering on currencies only so they can get their foot into the game.
 If you really do want to trade crypto, then you should explore the currencies offered before depositing.

 Which forex brokers use MetaTrader?

-Not all brokers support MetaTrader, but most do.
-MetaTrader is used by brokers who have built a proprietary platform to be able to include newer technologies or different features that are not yet standard for the industry.
+Not all brokers support MetaTrader, but most of the older and traditional brokers do.
+MetaTrader is not usually by brokers who have built a proprietary platform to be able to include newer technologies or different features that are not yet standard for the industry.
 This could include brokers that have large social trading functionality, or brokers who have built websites or apps that make trading easier on the go.

 Which broker is best for scalping?